earthly/website/blog/_posts/2022-11-03-deploy-DockerContainers-with-ECS.md

  - Container
  - ECS
  - AWS
-excerpt: "Learn how to deploy Docker containers with AWS ECS, a beginner-friendly and cost-effective container service.
-Discover the benefits of using ECS, such as auto-scaling and serverless options, and follow a step-by-step guide to deploy a Django application."
+excerpt: Learn how to deploy Docker containers with AWS ECS, a beginner-friendly and cost-effective container service.
+With auto-scaling and a serverless option, AWS ECS makes it easy to manage and run your container applications.
 ---

 ## What Is AWS ECS